-140 Interview #2
+142 Interview #2

-141 We assume here that the push to add expertise will not affect independence, because the pool of candidates with ESG-related expertise is comprised of enough directors who are not beholden to management of a specific company.
+143 We assume here that the push to add expertise will not affect independence, because the pool of candidates with ESG-related expertise is comprised of enough directors who are not beholden to management of a specific company.
+Cf. Cunningham, supra note 51, at 467 ("It is customary to see independence and expertise as tradeoffs.
+This view seems correct when expertise arises from insider status but incorrect when the expertise is substantive knowledge in a discipline")

-142 Eliezer M. Fich & Anil Shivdasani, Are Busy Boards Effective Monitors?, 61 J. FIN.
+144 Eliezer M. Fich & Anil Shivdasani, Are Busy Boards Effective Monitors?, 61 J. Fin.
 689 (2006).
-But see Adams, supra note 22, at 315 (compiling references suggesting that the evidence is mixed); Coles et al., supra note 46, at 21 (noting the cross-sectional variation in the results, whereby the key determinant is not how many directorships one has, but rather whether one is a full-time director or a siting executive in another firm).
+But see Adams, supra note 22, at 315 (compiling references suggesting that the evidence is mixed); Coles et al., supra note 47, at 21 (noting the cross-sectional variation in the results, whereby the key determinant is not how many directorships one has, but rather whether one is a full-time director or a siting executive in another firm).